 How to Allow Full Disk Access to Bitdefender Endpoint Security for Mac in macOS Mojave (10.14) and later

-On systems running macOS Mojave (10.14) and later, the Endpoint Security for Mac user interface displays a critical issue prompting the user to add the following application files to the Full Disk Access list in the Security & Privacy preferences, Privacy section:
+On systems running macOS Mojave (10.14) and later, the Endpoint Security for Mac user interface displays a critical issue prompting the user to add certain application files to the Full Disk Access list in Security & Privacy > Privacy.

 The path to these files is /Library/Bitdefender/AVP.

 To allow full disk access to the Endpoint Security for Mac files and fix the issue:

 - In the View Issues window, click the Open Privacy button to go to the Security & Privacy window > Privacy tab > Full Disk Access folder.

 - Click the lock to make changes and enter an administrator password.

 - Click the + button to manually add the EndpointSecurityforMac.app, BDLDaemon and BDLDaemon.app files to the Full Disk Access list.